 Our focus on transparency and reporting

 We are committed to transparent reporting and communicating our progress to all of our stakeholders.
-We have been awarded EPRA Gold for both our 2021 Annual and Sustainability Reports, for the seventh and third consecutive years respectively.
+We have been awarded EPRA Gold for both our 2022 Annual and Sustainability Reports, for the eighth and fourth consecutive years respectively.
+In 2022, we were awarded GRESB three Green star status.

 The European Public Real Estate Association’s (EPRA) mission is to promote, develop and represent the European public real estate sector.